MarinaMartin/fostercareplaybook/docs/about.md

 ---
 title: The Foster Care Playbook
-description: The Foster Care Playbook makes child welfare best practices available in actionable formats (e.g. with checklists, copy and paste language, and downloadable material).
+description: The Foster Care Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
+Our goal is to create a public, actionable playbook documenting proven best practices that can be easily replicated and scaled by others.

 layout: page
 sidenav: sidebar